microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

         - `[RecurrenceTimeZone <String>]`: Time zone for the startDate and endDate properties.
 Optional.
 If not specified, the time zone of the event is used.
         - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
         - `[Type <String>]`: recurrenceRangeType
     - `[ReportRange <String>]`: A duration string in ISO 8601 duration format specifying the lookback period of the generated review history data.
-For example, if a history definition is scheduled to run on the 1st of every month, the reportRange is P1M.
-In this case, on the first of every month, access review history data will be collected containing only the previous month's review data.
+For example, if a history definition is scheduled to run on the first of every month, the reportRange is P1M.
+In this case, on the first of every month, access review history data is collected containing only the previous month's review data.
 Note: Only years, months, and days ISO 8601 properties are supported.
 Required.
   - `[Scopes <IMicrosoftGraphAccessReviewScope[]>]`: Used to scope what reviews are included in the fetched history data.
 Fetches reviews whose scope matches with this provided scope.
 Required.
   - `[Status <String>]`: accessReviewHistoryStatus

 `CREATEDBY <IMicrosoftGraphUserIdentity>`: userIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
   - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.

 `INSTANCES <IMicrosoftGraphAccessReviewHistoryInstance[]>`: If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
-A definition that does not recur will have exactly one instance.
+A definition that doesn't recur will have exactly one instance.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[DownloadUri <String>]`: Uri which can be used to retrieve review history data.
+  - `[DownloadUri <String>]`: Uri that can be used to retrieve review history data.
 This URI will be active for 24 hours after being generated.
 Required.
   - `[ExpirationDateTime <DateTime?>]`: Timestamp when this instance and associated data expires and the history is deleted.
 Required.
-  - `[FulfilledDateTime <DateTime?>]`: Timestamp when all of the available data for this instance was collected.
-This will be set after this instance's status is set to done.
+  - `[FulfilledDateTime <DateTime?>]`: Timestamp when all of the available data for this instance was collected and is set after this instance's status is set to done.
 Required.
-  - `[ReviewHistoryPeriodEndDateTime <DateTime?>]`: Timestamp, reviews ending on or before this date will be included in the fetched history data.
+  - `[ReviewHistoryPeriodEndDateTime <DateTime?>]`: Timestamp reviews ending on or before this date will be included in the fetched history data.
-  - `[ReviewHistoryPeriodStartDateTime <DateTime?>]`: Timestamp, reviews starting on or after this date will be included in the fetched history data.
+  - `[ReviewHistoryPeriodStartDateTime <DateTime?>]`: Timestamp reviews starting on or after this date will be included in the fetched history data.
   - `[RunDateTime <DateTime?>]`: Timestamp when the instance's history data is scheduled to be generated.
   - `[Status <String>]`: accessReviewHistoryStatus